Blade: Trinity: Language

 In the DVD special features, Goyer talks about how cities are often multilingual.
 Goyer used Esperanto and its flag as part of the fictional city where Blade is set.

 The Esperanto flag is shown twice, at the entrance to the Police headquarters after Blade is rescued from jail, and in the rooftop scene where Drake threatens to drop a baby over the edge.
 Background elements such as signs and advertisements include Esperanto translations.

 Hannibal King is at one point seen watching the William Shatner-starring Esperanto-language film Incubus on television; one reviewer remarked that it was "an unintentionally apt reference" considering first-time director "Goyer's grasp of directorial fundamentals (such as when to tilt the camera and when to shoot in close-up) is about as strong as Shatner's fluency in Esperanto".
 The film's director of photography, Gabriel Beristain, makes a cameo appearance as the one-eyed newspaper vendor who talks to Whistler in Esperanto and discusses the public perception that Blade is a menace to society.

 Music

 A soundtrack containing hip-hop music and electronic music was released on November 23, 2004, by New Line Records.
 It peaked at #68 on the Top R&B/Hip-Hop Albums and #15 on the Top Soundtracks.

+Release

 Lawsuits

 In 2005, Snipes sued New Line Cinema and Goyer, claiming that the studio did not pay his full salary, that he was intentionally cut out of casting decisions and the filmmaking process, despite being one of the producers, and that his character's screen time was reduced in favor of co-stars Ryan Reynolds and Jessica Biel.

 In 2006, Snipes was sued by United Talent Agency for allegedly failing to fulfill agreements to pay commission to the agency on his earnings.